liangwang0734/xenon/README.md

 ## XEON: A matriX-based dispErsion relAtion solver for plasma physics

 XEON is a collection of matrix-based plasma dispersion relation (DR) solvers written in Python.
 The algorithms are extended from [[1]] and [[2]].
 The linearized fluid or Vlasov equations are transformed into a matrix form, and complex frequencies `[w1, w2, w3, ...]` are computed as eigenvalues of this matrix for each wavenumber `k`.
-Currently, the electromagnetic (EM) kinetic DR solver has not been implemented.

 This is an evolving project.
 If you used it in your project, please kindly cite
 [![DOI](https://zenodo.org/badge/215848704.svg)](https://zenodo.org/badge/latestdoi/215848704)